geom4rios/producer-consumer/README.md

  ## How to extend the service

- In order to extend the service you need to create your own Producer & Tasks and then create a Controller class that will add/register the producer to the Foreman.
+ In order to extend the service you need to create your own Producer & Tasks and then create a Controller class that will add/register the producer to the Foreman.<br>
- An example is already provided under the example package.
-Once that is done you can monitor the task processing of your producer by hitting the /monitor endpoint.
+ An example is already provided under the example package. <br>
+ Once that is done you can monitor the task processing of your producer by hitting the `/monitor` endpoint.

  ## How to run with Maven
+ Once you are in the project's home directory then run below command. <br>
+ Using the spring boot plugin: `mvn spring-boot:run`

  ## How to run with docker

+ `docker run geom4rios/java-producer-consumer:master`

+ ## How to run the example

+ Once the application is up and running then using a rest client, i.e postman or insomnia, hit the endpoint `{{host}}/engine/example`.<br>
+ You can monitor the application by hitting the endpoint `{{host}}/monitor`.

+ The default host used is http://localhost:8080.